kumahq/kuma-website/app/_src/production/cp-deployment/kubernetes.md

 helm repo add {{site.mesh_helm_repo_name}} {{site.mesh_helm_repo_url}}
 ```

-All following updates can be fetched with `helm repo update`.
+You can fetch all following updates by running `helm repo update`.

 ### Helm config

 You can find a full [reference of helm configuration](/docs/{{ page.version }}/reference/kuma-cp/#helm-valuesyaml).

 You can also set any control-plane configuration by using the prefix: `{{ site.set_flag_values_prefix }}controlPlane.envVars.`.
-More detailed explanations can be found in the page: [control plane configuration](/docs/{{ page.version }}/documentation/configuration/#modifying-the-configuration).
+Find detailed explanations in the page: [control plane configuration](/docs/{{ page.version }}/documentation/configuration/#modifying-the-configuration).

 ### Argo CD